-As much as we might all wish for it, there is one basic truth about hair care: the wash-and-go cut, simple-and-easy hairdo is essentially a myth.
-Nobody rolls out of bed with perfect hair.
+As much as we might all wish for it, there is one basic truth about hair care: Nobody rolls out of bed with perfect hair.
 Hollywood celebrities look the way they do because an entire hair and makeup team spent hours working before the celebrity ever set foot out the door.
 Most of us can manage without a team of stylists, but having someone else trim and style our hair now and then makes a big difference.
 We all know that to keep your hair looking good, you have to spend a little time on it.
 The good news is that you don’t have to spend a lot of money.
+Here’s how.

 1. Wash, rinse, repeat — not!